SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/introductory/hadamard_transpilation.md

 ## Summary

-In this example, we've introduced the Hadamard gate.
+In this tutorial, we've introduced the Hadamard gate.
 We've also demonstrated how to use a transpiler to transpile any circuit into a circuit which can be natively run on AnyonQPU.

-The full code for this example is available at [examples/hadamard\_transplation.jl](https://github.com/anyonlabs/Snowflake.jl/blob/main/examples/hadamard_transpilation.jl)
+The full code for this tutorial is available at [tutorials/hadamard\_transplation.jl](https://github.com/anyonlabs/Snowflake.jl/blob/main/tutorials/hadamard_transpilation.jl)